German Haushaltsschulen: Women’s Education in the 1900’s

-In these so-called “Haushaltsschulen”of the 1900’s, young, middle-class women were taught household skills, such as cooking, baking, sewing, handicrafts, gardening and cleaning to prepare them to be good housewives
+In these so-called “Haushaltsschulen” from the past, young, middle-class women were taught household skills, like cooking, baking, sewing, handicrafts, gardening and cleaning to prepare them to be good housewives

 Haushaltsschule 1900